zxlim/ICT2x01-p4-6/README.md

 ## Whitebox Testing
 Testing is done on all Model classes (Entity/Control) and statement coverage is performed to ensure that adequete test cases have been written.
-Testing is done using [Codeception](https://codeception.com/).
-Codeception wraps around PHPUnit and PCOV to automate unit testing as well as generation of code coverage statistics.
+Testing is done using [Codeception](https://codeception.com/), which wraps around PHPUnit and PCOV to automate unit testing as well as generation of code coverage statistics.

 GitHub Actions are used to automate the execution of the test suite and publish code coverage statistics when Pull Requests are opened to merge into either the `dev` or `master` branches.
 See [.github/workflows/testsuite.yml](.github/workflows/testsuite.yml) for the deployed GitHub Action workflow.